Health EquityPriority Populations → Disability and Inclusion

 How inclusion is defined can vary.
 The National Center on Health, Physical Activity and Disability (NCHPAD), along with other national advocates, experts, and individuals with disabilities, have created a definition for inclusion that has an orientation towards public health and communities, shown in the call out box below.

-Inclusion means to transform communities based on social justice principles where all community members:
+Inclusion means to transform communities to ensure all community members:

 • Are presumed competent;